-- 24.1 A vehicle will retain the same number for a season.
-The number 1 (one) is reserved for the previous seasons Series winner. - 24.2 It is compulsory to fit a decal either side of a vehicle showing each driver's name and each drivers Country of Domicile. - 24.3 Each car required a Letter in front of their number indicating their class. - 24.4 The organisers reserve the right to fit sponsors decals to a car.
+24.1 A vehicle will retain the same number for a season.
+The number 1 (one) is reserved for the previous seasons Overall National Championship winner and 10 is reserved for the previous seasons Index Of Performance National Championship winner.

+- 24.2 It is compulsory to fit a decal either side of a vehicle showing each driver's name and each drivers Country of Domicile. - 24.3 Each car required a Letter in front of their number indicating their class. - 24.4 The organisers reserve the right to fit sponsors decals to a car. - 24.5 The championship leader in each class (after round 1) may display the race number with a Red background and white number.
+This will be referred to the "Red Plate".